l1siki-dev/okinawa_gametheory/docs/01_Analysis/06_history-okinawa.md

 Which thrived because of trade.
 Trade is the lifeline.
 They have to protect it.

 Ryukyu had no standing navy.
-They were not "moving goods" through their own commercial power; they were moving goods because China allowed them to.
+They were not "moving goods" through their own commercial power.

-And Ryukyu didn't thrive.
+Ryukyu didn't thrive.
-They claim they did, but a thriving trading kingdom would never be defeated by financially broken Satsuma by naval invasion.
+Thriving trading kingdom would never be defeated by financially broken Satsuma by naval invasion.
 Mongol invasions of Japan failed because that was a naval invasion.
 Even the strongest empire at that time couldn't succeed it.
 The defense side has a massive advantage on naval invasion.
 It is considered the most difficult type of military campaign.
 And trade kingdom is best at naval warfare.
 It just doesn't make sense.